 In the event of a planned or unexpected disruption to services or facilities for customers with disabilities Magnet Forensics will notify customers promptly.
 This clearly posted notice will include information about the reason for the disruption, its anticipated length of time, and a description of alternative facilities or services, if available.

 Services/Facilities include: On entrances to the building.

 Magnet Forensics will post the notice of disruption on entrances of organization.
-The notice will be made publicly available at the following locations: on www.magnetforensics.com and at 156 Columbia Street West, Waterloo, Ontario.
+The notice will be made publicly available at the following locations: on www.magnetforensics.com, at 2220 University Avenue East, Suite 300, Waterloo, Ontario, and at 535 Legget Drive, Ottawa, Ontario.

 Magnet Forensics will provide accessible customer service training to employees, and others who deal with the public or other third parties on our behalf.
 Training will also be provided to people involved in the development of policies, plans, practices and procedures related to the provision of our goods and services.

 All Magnet Forensics employees employed in Ontario will be trained on the Customer Service Standards for AODA.

 New employees will be trained on Accessible Customer Service within 30 days after being hired.
 Existing Magnet Forensics employees employed in Ontario will be trained/reviewed annually.

 - An overview of the Accessibility for Ontarians with Disabilities Act, 2005 and the requirements of the customer service standard

 - Magnet Forensics Inc.’s plan related to the Customer Service Standard

 - How to interact and communicate with people with various types of disabilities